Want to double-check your labels? Get my FREE Easy-Peasy Label Checklist!

 Alternatives to Talc

-Given the past history of asbestos-contaminated talc, inconclusive science on talc and the risk of cancer, and the quantity of current lawsuits, many cosmetic companies have shifted from talc to other alternatives.
+Given the past history of asbestos-contaminated talc, inconclusive science on talc and the risk of cancer, and the quantity of current lawsuits, many cosmetic companies have shifted away from using talc to other alternate substances.
 Johnson & Johnson has completely discontinued their talc-based baby powder, using corn starch instead.

 There are many potential alternative to talc in cosmetics, depending on the qualities desired: